Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-While the description implies use for sentiment analysis across listed contexts, it does not explicitly state when to use this tool versus alternatives or provide exclusions.
-No sibling tool performs sentiment analysis, so the context is clear but not fully guided.
+Description implies use for sentiment analysis in listed contexts but does not explicitly state when to use vs alternatives or provide exclusions.
+However, no sibling tool performs similar function, so clarity is adequate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.